mirka-henninger/InterpretabilityMethods/README.md

 # InterpretabilityMethods

-This repository facilitates the use of interpretability methods for black-box machine learning models.
+This repository facilitates the use of interpretation methods for black-box machine learning models.
 Most of the functions are wrapper functions based on the R package *iml* and *permimp*.

 It can be installed like an R package using the devtools-package: